Chocolate Chip Cookie Bars Recipe – soft, chewy, incredible bars made in just minutes! Browned butter makes these bars extra rich and delicious.

 Truth be told, the baked goods I make most often are cookies.
 But when I’m really in a hurry, I love to whip up a batch of brownies or bar cookies.
-They come together so fast, and you can’t beat the homemade taste.
-I’m a sucker for Almond Toffee Bars, and my kids love S’mores Bars.

 You can’t go wrong with a good chocolate chip treat.
 I don’t think I’ve ever met anyone who didn’t love them.
 Really, how can you beat a chewy, buttery, cookie or bar that’s loaded with chocolate chips?

 I toss chocolate chips into the dough and sprinkle some on top of these cookie bars, so every bite is loaded with chocolate goodness.
 They are especially good served warm when the chocolate is ooey gooey and melted.
 Irresistible!

 No one likes a dry cookie bar, and this recipe makes perfectly soft and moist (yes, I said it) bars that are crisp on the edges and chewy in the middle.

 I’ve found that melted butter makes for the chewiest cookie bars.
 For this chocolate chip cookie bar recipe, I browned the butter.
 It adds a rich nutty flavor, and makes them extra delicious.
 It does take a little extra time, but I think it’s worth it!